openworm/open-worm-analysis-toolbox/documentation/Processing Pipeline.md

 *(Feature calculation in python based on WT2 code.)*

 "Features" are properities of the worm, derived from the measurements data.
-For instance, the area of the head (a feature) is calculated from skeleton and width data (measurements)
+For instance, the area of the head (a feature) is calculated from "skeleton" and width data (which are considered "measurements")

 ###5.
 Worm features (expanded)###